PowerDNS/pdns/pdns/README-dnsdist.md

 > generateDNSCryptCertificate("/path/to/providerPrivate.key", "/path/to/resolver.cert", "/path/to/resolver.key", serial, validFrom, validUntil)
 ```

-Note that 'validFrom' and 'validTo' are UNIX epoch timestamps.
+Note that 'validFrom' and 'validUntil' are UNIX epoch timestamps.
 These can
 easily be calculated as 'os.time(), os.time()+2*365*86400' for example to
 get a certificate that is valid for two years from now.